AidenPeacock/PyChess/README.md

 # PyChess
-Fully functional chess in Python
+Fully functional chess in Python.
+Working on optimizing move generation to create a chess playing engine capable of analyzing millions of different boards.